pangenome/manyfa/README.md

-# ManyFasta
+# ManyFA

 A high-performance tool for extracting sequences from multiple FASTA files in parallel using BED coordinates.

 ## Overview

-ManyFasta efficiently extracts genomic sequences from multiple reference genomes or FASTA files using coordinates specified in a BED file.
+ManyFA efficiently extracts genomic sequences from multiple reference genomes or FASTA files using coordinates specified in a BED file.
 It builds a smart index-of-indexes to map sequence names to their source files, allowing fast lookup and retrieval even when working with large datasets or multiple genome builds.